-An Asylum Office Director has prosecutorial discretion to place an alien not in valid immigration status into proceedings before the Immigration Court.
-Please note that for reform cases, the 180-day clock is stopped upon entry of a final denial in RAPS.
-Issuance of an NTA subsequent to a final denial will have no effect on the stopped clock.
-The clock will start anew if the applicant files a new asylum application with EOIR.
+For cases where the Asylum Division had issued a final denial of asylum, if an applicant falls out of valid immigration status or parole prior to the denial or dismissal of a motion to reopen or reconsider, the asylum office director can exercise discretion to place an alien who is not in valid immigration status or parole into removal proceedings.
+For reform cases, the 180-Day EAD Clock is stopped upon entry of a final denial in Global.
+Issuance of an NTA after a final denial will have no effect on the stopped clock.
+The clock will start anew if the applicant files a new asylum application in removal proceedings.